Evizzo/Ai-Experiments-Playground/README.md

-# 🧠 AI Experiments - AI Playgorund
+# 🧠 AI Experiments—AI Playground

 > A playground for building and testing ideas with AI
 > Each project lives in its own folder with all details inside.